 If you want to turn on streamed attachments, just hit the toggle to give Unito access to your attachments.

 See also the detailed instructions on configuring field synchronization.

 Depending on your plan, you can sync attachments one of two ways.
 Linked attachments appear as a hyperlink in the work item the attachment is synced to.
 Clicking on the hyperlink opens it in the block of work it's originally from.
 For example, if you're syncing attachments from Trello to Asana, the attachment from Trello will show up as a link in the Asana task.
 Clicking on the link will open Trello.
 This means that anyone who wants to view the attachment needs to have access to it in Trello.

-For Company plans and up, you can instead choose to stream attachments.
+For specific plans, you can instead choose to stream attachments.
 This makes the attachment visible in both tools without having to go from one to the other.
 With the same example, the Trello attachment will show up in Asana as well and can be viewed without having access to Trello.